ejh243/BrainFANS/documentation/docs/Developer-information/Contributing-to-repository/Getting-latest-version-of-BrainFANS.md

 project (not every 5 minutes, but maybe once a day/week).
 Running `git fetch` will not alter your workspace, it only updates your local .git folder (repository).
 You might have heard of `git pull`, this command implicitly runs `git fetch`, but also merges any changes into your current branch.
-This might not be the desired effect.
+This merging step may not be desired and so we recommend fetching (then merging if this is desired).